jax-ml/jax/docs/jax-101/05-random-numbers.md

 This doesn't seem to be a major issue in NumPy, as it is already enforced by Python, but it becomes an issue in JAX.

-Making this code reproducible in JAX would require to enforce this specific order of execution.
+Making this code reproducible in JAX would require enforcing this specific order of execution.
 This would violate requirement #2, as JAX should be able to parallelize `bar` and `baz` when jitting as these functions don't actually depend on each other.

 To avoid this issue, JAX does not use a global state.
 Instead, random functions explicitly consume the state, which is referred to as a `key` .